-Selenium deficiency is rare in people in the United States.
+Lack of selenium is rare in people in the United States.
 However, deficiency may occur when a person is fed through a vein (IV line) for long periods of time.

 Keshan disease is caused by a lack of selenium.
 This leads to an abnormality of the heart muscle.
-Keshan disease caused many childhood deaths in China until the link to selenium was discovered and supplements were provided.
+Keshan disease caused many childhood deaths in China until the link to selenium was discovered and supplements were given.

 Two other diseases have been linked to selenium deficiency:

 - Kashin-Beck disease, which results in joint and bone disease